LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

    Writes all controller parameters to the indicated file pointer.

    :param C:  the :c:type:`SUNAdaptController` object.
-   :param fptr:  the output stream to write the parameters.
+   :param fptr:  the output stream to write the parameters to.
    :return: error code indicating success failure
             (see :numref:`SUNAdaptController.Description.errorCodes`).